 Video: Tim Quarles discusses the terms Seller’s Discretionary Earnings (SDE) and EBITDA and what they mean if one is thinking of selling his/her business.

 1. Salary owner taking from the company: First adjustment is to add-back owner’s salary, but it’s often complicated.
 Whether the owner is a full time contributor, or just an idle supervisor, has some special working skill or stays in the office all day.
 All the factors have to take into consideration.

-2. Condition of the company equipments: Another thing to consider is the condition of the company assets and equipments.
+2. Condition of the company equipment: Another thing to consider is the condition of the company assets and equipment.
 Do they have to be replaced soon?
 If they are brand new, then add-back in minimum.

 3. Adding interest expense: Interest expense is not recognized as expenditure and has to be added back.